Apple Parental Controls (iPhones and Other Apple Devices)

 • ~"Contacts & Groups with at Least One Contact"

-• ~ "Specific Contacts," the parent can add contacts to their child's iPhone or other devices
+• ~"Specific Contacts", a parent can add contacts to their student’s device

-• "Manage Child’s Contacts" for the parent to manage the child’s contacts
+• Turn on “Manage Child’s Contacts” for the parent to manage the child’s contacts

-• If you want your child to be able to create or modify contacts without a passcode, tap “Allow Contact Editing”.
+• If you want your child to be able to create or modify contacts without a screen time passcode, tap “Allow Contact Editing”.
 They will be able to communicate with anyone including unknown numbers

 Communication Safety